The Rains of Castamere: At the Twins

 The Stark army arrive at the Twins.
 Robb apologizes to Walder Frey and his daughters for not keeping his promised betrothal.
-After Edmure marries Roslin, Frey calls for the bedding ceremony and the couple are taken away.
+After Edmure marries Roslin, Walder calls for the bedding ceremony and the couple are taken away.
 Talisa tells Robb that she wants to name their son Eddard.
-The doors to the hall are then locked and a Lannister song, "The Rains of Castamere", begins to play, and Catelyn realizes that they have been betrayed by Roose Bolton.
-The Freys attack, killing many of the Starks, including Talisa.
+The doors to the hall are then locked and a Lannister song, "The Rains of Castamere", begins to play, and Catelyn realizes that they have been betrayed by Roose Bolton and Walder.
+The Freys attack, killing many of the Starks, including Talisa and her unborn child.
 Sandor Clegane, travelling to the Twins with Arya Stark, steals a cart of food.
 That night, they arrive and, despite being turned away by the guards, Arya sneaks in.
-She witnesses the killing of the Stark soldiers and Robb's direwolf before being recaptured by Sandor.
+She witnesses the killing of the Stark soldiers and Robb's direwolf Grey Wind before being recaptured by Sandor.
 Catelyn threatens to kill Walder's wife, Joyeuse, if he does not let Robb leave alive, but Walder is indifferent to the threat.
-Robb is stabbed and killed by Roose while Catelyn watches in horror.
-After cutting Joyeuse's throat, Catelyn's own throat is cut by Black Walder Frey.
+Robb is stabbed and killed by Roose, who coldly proclaims "The Lannisters send their regards," before murdering him, while Catelyn watches in horror.
+After slashing Joyeuse's throat, Catelyn has her own throat slit by Black Walder Rivers.